wultes/wulthm/README.md

 This module was created to view the work and implementation of popular methods in Python.

+This module is designed to education and understand how certain algorithms work. 🎓

 👩‍💻 The module is development, so over time it will be supplemented with new algorithms 👨‍💻

 ## 📦 Requirements